imalisina/internet-technology-project/README.md

 ### User Stories
 #### User:
-1. As a user, I want to browse a list of available pets based on my preferences (size, activity level, location, adoption fee range) so that I can find a pet that suits my lifestyle.
+1. As a user, I want to browse a list of available pets based on my preferences so that I can find a pet that suits my lifestyle.
-2. As a user, I want to view detailed information about the pet (e.g., breed, size, age, medical status) so that I can make an informed adoption decision.
+2. As a user, I want to view detailed information about the pet so that I can make an informed adoption decision.
 3. As a user, I want to apply for pet adoption online so that I can conveniently adopt a pet.
 4. As a user, I want to receive confirmation after submitting my adoption application, so that I know the next steps.
 5. As a user, I want to pay the adoption fee online after my adoption is confirmed so that the adoption process can be completed.
+6. As a user, I want to view my profile details after logging in so that I can see my personal information, such as my name, username, and other basic account details.

 #### Admin:
 1. As an admin, I want to log into the system so that I can manage pet adoption processes.
 2. As an admin, I want to add, edit, or remove pets from the inventory so that the system always has up-to-date pet listings.
 3. As an admin, I want to review adoption applications so that I can ensure responsible pet adoptions.
 4. As an admin, I want to approve or reject adoption applications so that I can facilitate appropriate matches between pets and users.

----

-## Profile Management
-### User Profile:
-- After logging in, users can view and update their profile details, including:
-  - **Personal Information**: Name, email, contact details.
-  - **Adoption History**: A list of past adopted pets and their details.
-  - **Current Applications**: Information about ongoing adoption applications.
-  - **Payment Details**: View payment history related to adoption fees.

 ---